 Whereas people’s behavior disrupts work in a poor dynamic group.
-Hence, the group may take wrong decision, or not come down to any decision, because group members could not search for options effectively.
+Hence, the group may take a wrong decision, or not come down to any decision, because group members could not search for options effectively.

 What Causes Poor Group Dynamics?

-- Weak leadership: when the group lacks a strong leader, members who are dominant will often take charge of the group which would lead to focus on the wrong priorities, lack of direction and internal fighting.
+- Weak leadership: when the group lacks a strong leader, members who are dominant will often take charge of the group which would lead to focus on the wrong priorities, lack of direction, and internal fighting.

-- Excessive defense to authority: this happens when people want to be seen as agreeing with the leader, and hence hold back from expressing their own views.
+- Excessive defense to authority: this happens when people want to be seen as agreeing with the leader and hence hold back from expressing their own views.

 - Blocking: this happens when team members act in a way that disturbs the information flow in the group.
-People can adopt following block roles:
+People can adopt the following block roles: